Who is Nigeria coach? What you need to know about the Super Eagles manager as AFCON 2025 draws near

 His astute leadership paved the way for subsequent successes, including the appointment of Dutch coach Clemens Westerhof, whose tenure saw Nigeria clinch their second AFCON title in 1994, solidifying their status as a continental powerhouse.

-In more recent memory, the indomitable spirit of the Super Eagles was epitomised by the late Stephen Keshi, whose managerial prowess propelled Nigeria to AFCON glory once again in 2013, marking a triumphant return to the summit of African football.
+In more recent memory, the indomitable spirit of the Super Eagles was epitomised by the late Stephen Keshi who, as Nigeria coach, propelled the country to AFCON glory once again in 2013, marking a triumphant return to the summit of African football.

 These iconic figures left an indelible mark on Nigerian football and inspired generations of players and fans with their passion, vision, and commitment to excellence.